gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 Splitting the word into a vector of letters is something we’ll be doing a lot, and `stringr::str_split()` or `strsplit()` can help.
-The trick is to use and empty string as the split pattern to break apart each string character by character.
+The trick is to use an empty string as the split pattern to break apart each string character by character.

 ``` r